Keyboard shortcuts

 TypeExamplesNotes

-String'example', 'error: missing EOF', null, NULLQuoted strings.
-Null values are allowed in all-lower or all-upper case.
+String'example', 'error: missing EOF', null, not nullQuoted strings.

 Path'photos/reports', 'file.txt'Must be quoted.
 Null values are not supported.